lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     __Flash Address:__ `0x0`

-TODO: How to flash firmware with xPack OpenOCD
+(We'll have more instructions on flashing PineTime Firmware with xPack OpenOCD...
+Check back again later!)

 _Why is the firmware 6.4 MB in size when the build log shows that the cross-compiler output (`text`) is 238 KB?_